jenkrame21/DOM-II/README.md

 **Follow these steps to set up and work on your project:**

 * [x] Create a forked copy of this project.
-* [ ] Add your team lead as collaborator on Github.
 * [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
 * [x] Create a new branch: git checkout -b `<firstName-lastName>`.
 * [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.